tayloroxelgren/risc-jive/README.md

-An **early and basic implementation** of a RISC-V CPU emulator that allows the execution of simple assembly instructions directly or via hexadecimal encoding.
-The project is still in very early development and currently supports a *few* arithmetic and shift operations.
+**Risc-Jive** is a pure-Java RV32I emulator that implements the full RISC-V base integer instruction set (RV32I), including arithmetic, logic, branching, loads/stores, and control flow (JAL/JALR).
+It can execute inline hex-encoded instructions or flat bare-metal `.bin` files (no OS or CRT) loaded at address 0x0.
+A basic test program is included and instructions for how to build it.

-## Compile instruction
+## Compile Instruction
 ```
 javac core/cpu/CpuCore.java core/commands/*.java core/*.java
 ```